 Your partner in life means everything to you.
 Whether you are married or not, your significant other is there for you supporting you through everything life throws your way and you are there for them.
-But what would happen if you suddenly were not there anymore?

 Term life insurance would ensure your loved one would be safe from financial disaster if you died unexpectedly.
 We will guide you both through the process of getting term life insurance so your loved one will not feel financial struggle in the wake of unexpected loss.

 Mortgage payment, credit card debt, funeral expenses, these are all things that a term life insurance policy could help pay for if something happened to one of you.
 If you have children, everyday expenses (such as daycare) and even college could be taken care of as well.

 If a stay-at-home parent were to suddenly die, imagine everything the remaining spouse would have to take care of.
 Would you have enough money to cover taking off work to be there for your children and figure out who is going to do everything the stay-at-home parent did?
 This includes but is not limited to providing clothing and meals, daycare, and transporting your children to and from school and other activities.

 Married couples can either name each other beneficiaries of their own life insurance policies, or own policies on one another.
 If your net worth, including life insurance, is relatively high (in the millions) owning life insurance on each other, versus owning one’s own policy, is best so it’s not included in your estate.

 The marital deduction law allows married couples to transfer an unlimited amount to their spouse without an estate tax hit; however, the surviving spouse does not get this privilege (unless they remarry) and if his/her estate exceeds the federal and state estate tax exemption then it will be taxed upon their death.

 In the event that the both of you pass away at the same time (e.g. a car accident) or your spouse passes before you, there should be contingent beneficiaries next in line.
 Keep in mind with most policies you can change your beneficiaries at any time.
 Reviewing your policies regularly is a good idea.